jawg/hackathon-transilien/README.md

 Widgets are used to add more features on your map according to your needs.
 You can find 4 widgets : search, pois, pois-menu, refresh

-To enable the widgets, you need to call the activateWidgets function in the Jawgmaps object with one string array, containing the different widgets you wish to activate:
+To enable the widgets, you need to call the activateWidgets function in the Jawg object with one string array, containing the different widgets you wish to activate:

 ```
 Example :

-Jawgmaps.activateWidgets(["refresh", "pois", "search", "pois-menu"]);
+Jawg.activateWidgets(["refresh", "pois", "search", "pois-menu"]);
 ```

-If needed, you can target another element, and change the map configuration, calling the method init in the Jawgmaps object with 2 arguments:
+If needed, you can target another element, and change the map configuration, calling the method init in the Jawg object with 2 arguments:
 >- A map configuration object
 >- The ID of the HTML element to inject the map into

 ```
 Example :

-Jawgmaps.init(myConf, "my_map_id");
+Jawg.init(myConf, "my_map_id");

 ```